sarjarapu/migrate-mongo-cluster/README.md

 - [x] Read preference - secondary from source?
 - [ ] Status Database to keep track of progress
 - [ ] API to expose status of migrators from database
+- [ ] Runtime injection of the log level